 Later came Polo mints (1948), Bounty (1951), Munchies (1957), Picnic (1958), Galaxy (1960), Caramac (1959), Topic (1962) Toffee Crisp (1963), Twix (1967), Curly Wurly (1971), Yorkie, Double Decker and Lion Bar (1976) and Wispa (1983).
 Amazin Raisin bars went on sale in 1971 but they stopped making them in 1978.

 Lovehearts were first made in 1933.
 Starburst went on sale in 1960.
 Chewits were introduced in 1965.
 Skittles were first made in 1974.

-Rowntrees made chocolate beans from the late 19th century.
+Rowntrees made chocolate beans in the late 19th century.
 In 1937 they were renamed Smarties chocolate beans.

 Walnut Whip was first sold in 1910.
 New boxes of chocolates were introduced.
 Milk Tray dates from 1915.
 Terry’s Chocolate Orange and All Gold were introduced in 1932.
 Black Magic was introduced in 1933.
 Dairy Box and Quality Street came in 1936.
 Cadburys Roses date from 1938.
 After Eight dates from 1962.

-Meanwhile, the first ready salted crisps were sold in 1960.
-Flavored crisps followed in 1962.
+Meanwhile, the first ready-salted crisps were sold in 1960.
+Flavoured crisps followed in 1962.